 Making education available for every kind of student

-PCC recruits and retains a diverse
+PCC recruits and retains a diverse student population.

 Access.
 It's perhaps the single best word to sum up the character and commitment of PCC.
 We believe in providing access to an affordable, quality education in an atmosphere that encourages the full realization of each individual's potential – no matter their age, ethnicity, location, level of education or financial status.